use-r/freelancer/README.md

 Other than Python, I have experience in C++, Java, VBA, and JavaScript.

-I started freelancing because I wanted to improve my coding skill and earn some money.
+I started freelancing because I wanted to improve my coding skill.
 Working as a freelancer gave me a chance to grow as a programmer.

 # My Coding Experience